 - The unauthorized or inadvertent practice of law

 - Positional conflict

-- Recent developments in state legal ethics rules and court opinions
+- Recent developments in social media and in state legal ethics rules and court opinions

 - Best practices for minimizing legal ethics pitfalls when marketing legal services

 The panel will review these and other key issues:

 - Are there legal ethics problems in counsel directing clients to "clean up" their social media history?
 Can the attorney do it for them under the legal ethics standards?

 - What types of online communications might unintentionally establish an attorney-client relationship?

 - Does a request to "friend" on Facebook or "connect" on LinkedIn constitute a communication from a lawyer?

 - Is an attorney who touts professional accomplishments on LinkedIn engaging in attorney advertising in violation of legal ethics rules?